paulja/go-fib-grpc/README.md

 ## Using the Custom CLI Client

-To show how to consume our service, there is client code in the project, which you can call from the `svc` folder.
+To show how to consume our service there is client code available in the project, which you can call from the `svc` folder.

 ```shell
 go run ./cmd/client/main.go -help